gml4tdm/replication-package-issue-linking/tuning/formatting.md

+# Results for Tuning the Formatting Handling

+This tables presented averages over all methods + projects.

+Highest performing method per metric (row) is underlined.

+*Raw* and *No Formatting* are similar, but *Raw* is technically better due to its superior performance in terms of r-Precision.

 | Metric       | Raw              | No Formatting    | No Blocks | Replace Blocks |
 |--------------|------------------|------------------|-----------|----------------|
 | Precision@1  | <ins>0.315</ins> | <ins>0.315</ins> | 0.301     | 0.301          |